Skip to main content

 Kiln-Dried Timber

 Kiln drying uses controlled heat and airflow to rapidly and evenly reduce moisture content.
+The process is tightly managed, which means you get consistent results batch after batch.

-• Precise moisture control
+• Precise moisture control, typically down to 6–12%

-• Reduced pests and fungi
+• Reduced pests and fungi due to heat sterilization

 • Ideal for structural and interior use